 Notes

-What vegetables can I use?
 The best part about this dish is that you can use any vegetables you like!
 The key tip is to chop them up in similar sizes to ensure they cook evenly.
-I will mix up the vegetables based on what is in my refrigerator - here are some vegetables I've used in the past:
+Other vegetables I've used include corn, mushrooms, broccoli, asparagus, zucchini, cabbage

 Avoid crowding your pan - crowding can lead to your Chicken Fried Rice not cooking thoroughly and becoming mushy.
 If you think your dish will be crowded, use a larger pan, cast iron, or Dutch oven, OR cook in batches.